fitsyu/blog/source/_posts/Welcome-Back.md

 it should generate empty post file in source/_post

 ### Write
 then edit the file to start writing by a command like this

 `macdown source/_post/PostTitle.md`

 ### After Writing
-when writing is done do this
+when writing is done do these

-`hexo generate`
+snapshot the changes

+`git add .`

+`git commit -m "write new post"`

 ## 3. Publish
 after writing a post if we want it be seen by public

+### prepare

+first, generate the static files

+`hexo generate`

+### deploy

 we can publish it this way